Data breach registers and policies

 Recordkeeping

 The agency's processes for documenting breach and suspected breach management and response should be included in the DBP.
-Keeping appropriate records of data breach response and management will provide evidence of how the agency actually responds to breaches or suspected breaches, including those breaches that do not get escalated to the breach response team, or those that do not meet the eligible data breach threshold under the MNDB scheme.
+Keeping appropriate records will provide evidence of how the agency actually responded to a breach or suspected breach, including breaches that do not get escalated to the breach response team or do not meet the eligible data breach threshold.

 Accurate records will also assist in tracking and analysing data breaches, including the effectiveness of the response methods.
 This may enable agencies to identify and remedy weaknesses in security or processes that present a higher risk of error.